The Schliesser Surname Project

 (1) Schliessers from Austria/Germany who belong to Haplogroup J (Subclade J2a-FGC17750):

 According to research by the late Rev. Emil Schliesser (Lutheran minister, born 1911 in Germany, who had direct access to parish records), the earliest known ancestor of this group is Jacob Schlietzer/Schliesser, Sr. (c.
 1625-1667) from Arriach, Kärnten (Carinthia), Austria.
 In the year 1650, Jacob emigrated from Austria to Württemberg (Germany) where many of his descendants remain.
 Jacob, a weaver, settled in the village of Auttagershofen, near Wain, Württemberg, and he died in the town of Balzheim.
 He married Rosina Wieser.
 Early German records spelled his surname as Schlietzer and Schliezer.
-Later German records spelled the name as Schließer, which with English letters is Schliesser. / Many of these findings have been confirmed by research that I (Martha Jane [Schliesser] Hicks) have conducted, having located Jacob's 1667 death record in church records of Balzheim, which makes note of Jacob's birth place as Arriach, Kärnten (Carinthia).
-It further confirms that he was a weaver.
-He was living in Oberbalzheim (part of Balzheim) at the time of his death. / Jacob's descendants mostly remained in that vicinity of Württemberg, residing in the towns or villages of Unterbalzheim, Unterführbuch, Auttagershofen, and Wain.
+Later German records spelled the name as Schließer, which with English letters is Schliesser. / Many of these findings have been confirmed by research that I (Martha Jane [Schliesser] Hicks) have conducted, having located Jacob's 1667 death record in church records of Balzheim, which lists Jacob's birth place as Arriach, Kärnten (Carinthia).
+It further confirms that he was a weaver and was living in Oberbalzheim (part of Balzheim) at the time of his death.
+It is very likely that Jacob's father was Christian Schlietzer (c.
+1598-1668) who also came from Arriach and lived along with his wife and several grown children in the same German community as Jacob. / Jacob's descendants mostly remained in that vicinity of Württemberg, residing in the towns or villages of Unterbalzheim, Unterführbuch, Auttagershofen, and Wain.
 In the mid-1800s, three Schliesser brothers from this line immigrated to the United States and settled in the state of Ohio.
 These brothers were: (1) Johann Georg Schliesser (1803-1871) who immigrated with his wife, Barbara Stetter, and their children in 1851; (2) David Schliesser (1820-1882) who came with his wife, Catharina Kopenhöfer, in 1848; and (3) the youngest brother, Jacob Schliesser (1825-1882), who came in 1848.
 More than half of the hundreds of Schliessers in the United States are descendants of these three brothers.
 While many descendants have remained in Ohio, others are found throughout the U.S.A., including the states of Texas, California, Illinois, Indiana, Michigan, Missouri, Oklahoma, Colorado, and West Virginia.

 (2) Schliessers from from Hungary who belong to Haplogroup R (Subclade R1b-M269):